Time for a Checkup!

 The process LumenServe℠ utilizes to document the biennial lens inspection is to photograph three photos of each lens with each photo covering at least 120 degrees arc around the periphery of the lens to ensure that the full 360 degrees of the lens has been documented.
 The photos are embedded in a Biennial Lens Inspection package which provides all the pertinent information including: site name, ASR, location, FAA Style, inspection notes, inspection technician information, date, etc. This documentation is held for a minimum of two years, but usually longer.

-tower lighting, LumenServe℠ can help you analyze the costs and benefits of all your options.
-Also, don’t forget, as the nation’s first
+If you need any help with biennial lens inspections, or any other aspect of tower lighting, LumenServe℠ can help you analyze the costs and benefits of all your options.
+Also, don’t forget, as the nation’s first Tower Lighting as a Service®

 company, LumenServe℠ can provide qualified customers with a lighting solution that requires no upfront costs.
-Let us look at your situation and see if we can give you
+Let us look at your situation and see if we can give you peace of mind

 regarding your tower lighting.

-For more information, please contact
+For more information, please contact LumenServe℠

 today!